Jermall Charlo: Charlo vs. LaManna

+Charlo vs. Mazoudie

+In November 2025, it was reported that talks had begun for a grudge match between Charlo and former world champion Caleb Plant (23-3, 14 KOs) to take place in 2026.
+This was despite the fact that Plant lost his last fight.
+In December, Charlo confirmed via Brian Custer’s YouTube channel, that the fight would take place January 31, 2026.
+Originally, he was aiming for the fight to take place before the year end, however, this was not possible.
+O January 5, 2026, Ronnie Shields confirmed that he is resuming his professional relationship with Charlo.
+On the reunion, he said, “We started from the very beginning and won championships together.”
+Shields wanted to reignite the winning formula.
+He continued, “You never lose what you had.
+You just got to get it back,” referring to consistent training to restore former capabilities.

+On May 30, 2026, it was reported that Charlo would be added to the Errol Spence Jr. vs. Tim Tszyu card, which was scheduled for July 26 in Australia.
+On June 18, Australian boxer Koen Mazoudie was announced as his opponent.

 Legal troubles

 According to TMZ Sports, Charlo was arrested following an incident which took place at the Privat Martini Bar & Social Club in San Antonio, Texas on July 16, 2021.
 Police documents claim that Charlo attended a bar with a large group.
 When the bill came, Charlo gave his credit card, but the waitress returned after the card declined.
 This is when a verbal altercation began between Charlo and the waitress, along with two managers.
 As Charlo and his party left the bar, they barged into the waitress, who alleged she injured her leg.
 Charlo turned himself in after arrest warrants were issued.
 There was also video evidence of the incident.
 He was formally charge with three counts of second-degree felony robbery, after footage showed him taking the check portfolio.
 Charlo's attorney, Kent A. Schaffer, stated: "I want to make clear that Jermall stole no money from anyone at the club and made no threats toward anyone.
 When (the club) ran his card, it was declined and he then received a fraud alert from Chase Bank asking if he had made the charge.
 He responded yes and they told him to have the charge submitted again.
 The waitress went to run it again and came back saying she could not find the card.
 Jermall was upset that his card was missing since it was a debit card tied to an account with a substantial amount of money."
 On February 2, 2022, Charlo was cleared of all charges.
 His version of events claim after the waitress lost his card, for an account in which he had a substantial amount of money in, he became upset and saw his ID in the check portfolio, which he then took, so it did not become lost.